nleiva/gnmi-streamer/README.md

 ## Server

-Run the server on a tab with `make server`.
+If you have Go installed in your system, run the server on a tab with `make server`.

 ```bash
 $ make server